Get the app in the App Store and on Google Play!

 LARGE FIRE: DRY sand, dry chemical, soda ash or lime or withdraw from area and let fire burn.
 Do not move cargo or vehicle if cargo has been exposed to heat.
 If it can be done safely, move undamaged containers away from the area around the fire.

-FIRE INVOLVING TANKS OR CAR/TRAILER LOADS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
+FIRE INVOLVING TANKS, RAIL TANK CARS OR HIGHWAY TANKS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
 Cool containers with flooding quantities of water until well after fire is out.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
-ALWAYS stay away from tanks engulfed in fire.
-(ERG, 2020)
+ALWAYS stay away from tanks in direct contact with flames.
+(ERG, 2024)

 Non-Fire Response